 Overall, conducting comprehensive and individualized assessments that take into account the unique characteristics of ADHD is crucial for accurately evaluating academic achievement and guiding intervention efforts to support the academic success of individuals with ADHD.

-There are several other considerations when we provide neuropsychological testing for ADHD, including:
+There are several other considerations when we provide neuropsychological testing for ADHD in adults or children, including:

 Cultural Considerations in Neuropsychological Testing for ADHD